 Close Shots of Sun Reveal Tiny Camp Fire Flares

-The closest-ever picture of Sun taken by solar orbiter sent by European Space Agency and NASA has been released this month.
-It shows tiny solar flares coined name “campfires”.
+The closest-ever picture of the Sun taken by a solar orbiter sent by the European Space Agency and NASA has been released this month.
+It shows tiny solar flares coined the name “campfires”.
 Solar flares are observable from Earth too but they are larger flares.

-According to ESA’s article, these campfires might be occurring from different mechanisms than those we see from Earth.
-Though the truth is yet to come and the orbiter still passes 35 million kilometers closer than it is now, scientists have assumed that these campfires may be responsible for coronal heating of the Sun. –Source
+According to ESA’s article, these campfires might be occurring from different mechanisms than those we see on Earth.
+Though the truth is yet to come and the orbiter still passes 35 million kilometers closer than it is now, scientists have assumed that these campfires may be responsible for the coronal heating of the Sun.
+Source